AckeeCZ/nodejs-cookbook/Architecture.md

 Have you heard about docker?
 Not yet?
 Really?
 Well, then this would [help you][1]

-In few words, it is something similar to virtual machine, but it is much more easy to set up and run, clone, create your own images.
-One of the most important advantage is sharing images in public repositories and support by major cloud providers.
+In a few words, it is something similar to a virtual machine, but it is much easier to set it up and run, clone, create your own images.
+One of the most important advantages is sharing it's images in public repositories and support by major cloud providers.

 Do you want to create twenty fully set-up and working MySQL databases on your localhost (or at any other place)?
 Run one-line command twenty times and it is done.
 You dont even need powerful computer to do it, 2GB RAM (with debian) and few GB of space is enough.
 Now try to run twenty virtual machines with same settings...
 Or set up twenty independent MySQL databases on your localhost, how long does it take?